DevDesk-Queue-bw/back-end/README.md

 {
   "id": 1,
   "title": "How do I into Node?",
-  "description": "No seriously I don't get it."
+  "description": "No seriously I don't get it.", "solution": null
 }
 ```
 ### Error Response